LASIK Gone Wrong

 After seeing what happened to Martha Stewart for lying to investigators, I cannot understand why this doctor gets away with his actions, ones that caused actual physical pain and permanent disability to other human beings.

-In addition to Morgan, Mr. & Mrs. Wills were also threatened with a lawsuit by the Nevyases’ attorneys.
+Mr. & Mrs. Wills were also threatened with a lawsuit by the Nevyases attorneys:

 You further state that "Dr. Nevyas did not inform us that he was using [sic] laser that did not have the FDA approval."